GauravPandeyLab/HPC-Ensemble/README.md

 	i.
 For Minerva, the raw data are saved in the Minerva_results/minerva-all-usage.csv file, the unit is MB. ii.
 For Demeter, raw data is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.csv, unit is MB. iii.
-Jupyter notebook "" is used to generate the memory usage plots used in the paper. iv.
+Jupyter notebook "Memory usage.ipynb" is used to generate the memory usage plots used in the paper. iv.
 The memory usage plot for Minerva is saved as paper_results/Figure_4a_Minerva_memory.pdf.
 	v.
 The memory usage plot for Demeter is saved as paper_results/Figure_4b_Demeter_memory.pdf.